joshua360x/toDo-App/README.md

 # TO DO List APP

-Application can be seen with gh-pages
+Application can be seen with gh-pages: https://joshua360x.github.io/toDo-App/